Updated: March 11, 2026 6 minutes Published: February 4, 2025

 What are the potential risks and challenges of implementing a multisite CMS?

-You may have to deal with high upfront costs, integration issues, and a learning curve for your team.
-Mitigate these risks by thorough testing, providing training, and working with the best CMS development experts.
+The most common challenges are high upfront costs, integration complexity with existing ERP or CRM systems, and a learning curve for content teams.
+Mitigate these by running a structured discovery phase, testing in a staging environment, and working with the best CMS development experts.

 What features of a multisite CMS are essential for large enterprises?